retober/flying-horse-foot/README.md

 ### Flashing

 The default boot loader does not support flashing from USB *(or if it does I can't find a how to)*.
 As such one will need to use the supplied ISP pins and flash the board with an ISP programer like the [USBasp](https://www.fischl.de/usbasp/).
+For easier flashing without the need to disassemble the board and requiring a USBasp this USB capable Bootloader can be flashed initally [DFU-Bootloader-PrusaMK3-32u2.hex](https://github.com/PrusaOwners/mk3-32u2-firmware/blob/master/hex_files/DFU-Bootloader-PrusaMK3-32u2.hex).

 ----------